Geauga Lake: 1887–1968: Geauga Lake amusement park

-1969–2000: Geauga Lake amusement park (Funtime era)
+1969–1999: Funtime era

 In 1969, Funtime Incorporated purchased the park.
-Funtime was formed to purchase Geauga Lake by former managers of Cedar Point, Earl Gascoigne, Gaspar Lococo, and M.P.
-Jacobson.
-The focus continued to be rides and swimming.
-The racetrack closed and was razed in 1969.
-In 1970 a marine life park, SeaWorld Ohio, was built across the lake from the amusement park after Funtime persuaded SeaWorld to build the marine park on the other side of the lake.
-SeaWorld and Geauga Lake were friendly neighbors for 30 years working together to become a regional destination.
-SeaWorld focused on marine life and shows, while Geauga Lake focused on thrill rides and swimming.
-SeaWorld was purchased by Harcourt Brace Jovanovich in 1976 and later by Busch Entertainment Corp in late 1989.
+The park's focus continued to be on rides and swimming.
+The race track closed in 1969.
+In 1970, a marine life park, SeaWorld Ohio, was built across the lake from the amusement park.

 In 1972, the Gold Rush log flume water ride was added, and two years later Geauga Lake added the Skyscraper, which took passengers up 21 stories for views of the park.
-Admission to the park was free until 1972.
-Until then, rides on various attractions were purchased on a pay-as-you-go basis.
-Beginning in 1973, the park converted to an admission charge with a pay-one-price for all the rides and attractions.
+In 1973, the park converted to an admission charge with a pay-one-price for all the rides and attractions.
 The Geauga Dog became the park's mascot and would remain so until 1999.
 In 1976, the park added the Wildcat compact steel roller coaster, and a year later the park added the Double Loop, a looping steel coaster.
-For a time, the park ran a short-lived series of TV commercials featuring Geauga Dog and a singing, dancing adolescent boy performing a song about the park.
-The boy's off-key singing and awful dancing were deliberate, a means of getting viewers to notice the ad.
-It succeeded.